Discover the World’s Finest Wool – Merino – The Merino Sheep

 A common breed of domestic sheep is “The Merino,” and it has a rich history.
 The breed has its origins in Spain but then was domesticated in Australia.

-While it was found in the 12th century, it has seen a lot of refining in the breed until the 18th century, and the wool has helped with economic development due to possessing the finest sheep wool.
+While it was found in the 12th century, it has seen a lot of refining in the breed until the 18th century, and the wool has helped with economic development due to possessing the finest Merino sheep wool.

 The Merino Sheep originally come from the North African plateaus of the Atlas Mountains and are now one of the oldest and hardiest breeds of sheep in the world.
-Merino sheep lived there under extreme, often adverse weather conditions, the kind you only find in the mountains when you spend all four seasons there at once.

 Thus, they had to endure extreme temperature fluctuations from minus 20 to plus 35 degrees.
 That is why they have a coat that is perfectly adapted to such harsh conditions.